elsa-workflows/elsa-documentation/v3/src/pages/docs/core-concepts/activity.md

 ```

 {% callout title="Workflow Root" %}
-Notice that in the above example, we assigned the `If` activity to the `Root` property of the workflow.
+Notice that we assigned the `If` activity to the `Root` property of the workflow.
 This works because the `If` activity implements the `IActivity` interface.
+If you need to run multiple activities, simply install a container activity such as `Sequence` or `Flowchart` as the root activity.
 {% /callout %}

 ---